2026-2027 Academic Catalog

 MECH 5188 - Introduction to Turbulence (3 Credits)

 This course provides an introduction to turbulence, which is ubiquitous in nature and having a wide range of applications in engineering.
 The chaotic phenomena in such a class of flows poses major challenges in their understanding and modeling.
 The topics covered in this course include the statistical 4 tools and spectral analysis for turbulence description, basic equations of motion and flow instability, Reynolds decomposition of flow, energy transport by mean and turbulence motions, turbulence scales, vortex motion, classical turbulent flow configurations, such as free shear flows (jets, wakes, mixing layers) and wall bounded flows (channels, boundary layers), Kolmogorov and other phenomenological theories, and turbulence modeling.
-Restriction: Restricted to students with graduate standing, or permission of instructor.
-Max hours: 3 Credits.
+Cross-listed with MECH 4188.

 Grading Basis: Letter Grade